The Importance of Layering: How to Dress Effectively for Hiking

 Bonus Essentials: Don't Forget the Finishing Touches!

-A warm beanie and a pair of gloves are often overlooked but can make a world of difference on the trail.
+A warm beanie and a pair of gloves are often overlooked but can make a world of difference on the climb.
 Unexpected temperature drops or windy conditions can leave your extremities feeling exposed and uncomfortable.
 Choose lightweight yet warm gloves and a beanie made from wool or fleece for optimal comfort and insulation.

 The Layering Advantage: Why It Matters